benchristelcom/benchristelcom.github.io/src/uses/index.md

 - [Namecheap](https://namecheap.com/) - Domain registrar
 - [GitHub Pages](https://pages.github.com/) - Mostly painless hosting for static sites.
 Works well with Git, obviously.
 But it was bizarrely difficult to set up a custom domain; the process is riddled with errors and footguns.
-- [Neocities](https://neocities.org) - Free, indie, social web hosting.
+- [Neocities](https://neocities.org) - Freemium, indie, social web hosting.
 A spiritual successor to Geocities.
+Much easier to add a custom domain to than GitHub Pages.

 ### My go-to JavaScript tools and libraries